snowplow/snowplow-javascript-tracker/trackers/node-tracker/README.md

 const e = gotEmitter(
   'collector.mydomain.net', // Collector endpoint
-  snowplow.HttpProtocol.HTTPS, // Optionally specify a method - http is the default 8080, // Optionally specify a port snowplow.HttpMethod.POST, // Method - defaults to GET
+  snowplow.HttpProtocol.HTTPS, // Optionally specify a method - https is the default 8080, // Optionally specify a port snowplow.HttpMethod.POST, // Method - defaults to GET
   5 // Only send events once n are buffered.
 Defaults to 1 for GET requests and 10 for POST requests.